-The Group has adopted a policy in respect of any transactions with interested persons and requires all such transactions to be at arm's length, on normal commercial terms and not prejudicial to the Company and its minority shareholders.
+The Group has adopted a policy in respect of any transactions with interested persons and requires all such transactions to be on normal commercial terms and not prejudicial to the Company and its minority shareholders.
 All IPTs are documented and submitted periodically to the AC for their review.
-During FY2023, there were no IPTs which exceeds S\$100,000 in value.
+During FY2024, there were no IPTs which exceeds \$100,000 in value.